ambv/retype/README.md

 ## Known limitations

-* some forms of forward references in .pyi files cannot be applied correctly in the source due to out-of-order definitions; modify your .pyi files to use strings
+* Some forms of forward references in .pyi files cannot be applied correctly in the source due to out-of-order definitions; modify your .pyi files to use strings.
-* line numbers in the annotated source will no longer match original source code; this is because re-application of types requires copying typing imports and alias definitions from the .pyi file
+* Line numbers in the annotated source will no longer match original source code; this is because re-application of types requires copying typing imports and alias definitions from the .pyi file.
-* while formatting of the original source will be preserved, formatting of the applied annotations might differ from the formatting in .pyi files
+* While formatting of the original source will be preserved, formatting of the applied annotations might differ from the formatting in .pyi files.
-* the source where type annotations get re-applied cannot use the legacy `print` statement; that wouldn't work at runtime.
+* The source where type annotations get re-applied cannot use the legacy `print` statement; that wouldn't work at runtime.